Inducted into the RI Heritage Hall of Fame in 1986

 In 1959, the Providence Reds of the American Hockey League held a Diamond Jubilee Celebration in honor of Brother Adelard for his contributions to hockey.

-In 1963, local sports writers dubbed Mount’s new hockey rink arena the Brother Adelard Arena in recognition of his tremendous positive influence on the rich history of Rhode Island and Mount schoolboy hockey.
+In 1963, local sports writers dubbed Mount’s new hockey rink the Brother Adelard Arena in recognition of his tremendous positive influence on the rich history of Rhode Island and Mount schoolboy hockey.

 Brother Adelard Beaudet passed away in 1990 at age 106.